molarmanful/bited/docs/index.md

 - Simple, composable tools for drawing and manipulating glyphs.
 - Font preview with text presets for testing fonts.
-- Custom UI font made with bited.
+- Custom UI fonts made with bited.
 - Light and dark mode.

 ---